datalad-handbook/book/docs/basics/101-137-history.rst

    $ cat notes.txt

 ...
 Wow!
-You travelled back and forth in time!
+You traveled back and forth in time!
 But an even more magical way to see the contents of files in previous versions is Git's :command:`cat-file` command: Among many other things, it lets you read a file's contents as of any point in time in the history, without a